abdelrahmanHamdyG/Car-Renting-System/README.md

-# Car Rental System - C++ Console Application
+# Car Rental System - Console Application (OOP and Design Patterns)

 The Car Rental System is a command-line (console) application developed in C++ that simulates a car rental platform.
-It provides a platform for car owners to offer their cars for rent, and renters to browse and book available cars.
-This project showcases the implementation of Object-Oriented Programming (OOP) concepts, design patterns (singleton , MVC etc ), and code refactoring techniques(extracting methods ,consolidate conditional expression, etc) to ensure a well-structured and maintainable codebase.
+It provides a platform for car owners to offer their cars for rent, and renters to browse and book available cars. <br><br>
+**This project showcases the implementation of Object-Oriented Programming (OOP) concepts, design patterns (singleton , MVC etc ), and code refactoring techniques(extracting methods ,consolidate conditional expression, etc) to ensure a well-structured and maintainable codebase.**